Gameday-Home_1920x1080 12

 LISTEN: 88.7FM | 103.9FM | ISLANDERS + UBS ARENA APP

 The New York Islanders will host the New York Rangers in a Metropolitan Division rivalry matchup on Wednesday night, in the first half of a back-to-back set.
-It’s also a home-and-home matchup, as the teams will battle in a rematch with a tight turnaround on Thursday at MSG.
+It’s also a home-and-home matchup, as the teams will battle again on Thursday at MSG.

-The Islanders shut out the Philadelphia Flyers 4-0 on Monday afternoon and notched their first win in three games.
-Ilya Sorokin saved all 21 shots sent his way and earned the Isles their league-leading eighth shutout this season.
-JG Pageau netted a pair of goals included a game-winning shorthanded goal in the first period, while Mathew Barzal (1G, 1A) and Tony DeAngelo (PPG) also found the back of the net in the win.
+The Islanders shut out the Philadelphia Flyers 4-0 on Monday night and notched their first win in three games.
+Ilya Sorokin saved all 21 shots sent his way and earned his league-leading sixth shutout this season (the Isles lead the league with eight shutouts overall).
+JG Pageau netted a pair of goals including the game-winning shorthanded goal in the first period, while Mathew Barzal (1G, 1A) and Tony DeAngelo (PPG) also found the back of the net in the win.

 The Islanders sit third in the Metropolitan Division with 61 points.